Hycean planet: Limitations

+A moist greenhouse state is an important factor to consider when exploring long-term evolution of the surface environment for terrestrial water planets.
+This is the first process prior to the runaway greenhouse effect occurring, which is a consequence of the sun becoming brighter with time.

 Another factor limiting the habitable zone of hycean planets is their orbital eccentricity.
 Planets with moderately eccentric orbits have their surface temperatures increase from tidal heating from their parent stars.
 This effect significantly truncates the habitable zone of the planet at larger orbital radii.
 While it is thought that only a few hycean planets have been discovered where this effect significantly impacts the planet, it is important to note as more candidate hycean planets are discovered.
-Previous models of a exoplanets orbit and where it places on the habitable zone have not taken into account the tidal forces between the planet and the star meaning many planets that are thought to be potentially habitable may not be.
+Previous models of an exoplanet's orbit and where it places on the habitable zone have not taken into account the tidal forces between the planet and the star meaning many planets that are thought to be potentially habitable may not be.
 However, other planets on the system could stabilize the orbit of the hycean planets for billions of years in a process called “forced eccentricity”.